 - Printing the cards on bright white card stock is better, but the card stock will absorb some of the ink, making the colors somewhere between the quality of printer paper and photo paper

-- Matte photo paper is the best option for at-home inkjet printers.
-Seriously, the colors really pop on this paper.
+- Matte photo paper is my favorite option for gorgeous home prints on an inkjet printer.
+Seriously, the colors really pop.

 Now it’s your turn